erickzhao/gmail-selenium-test/README.md

 ### If the web interface changed

-I discussed this in detail in the section above ([link here](#specific-locators)), but the gist of it is that my approach is fairly vulnerable to changes in the HTML DOM (due to use of very specific locators being used to run Selenium tasks), but this is partially due to me having to run automation on a production build of Gmail.
+I discussed this in more detail in the section above ([link here](#specific-locators)), but the gist of it is that my approach is fairly vulnerable to changes in the HTML DOM.
 In its current state of my project, if the UI changed, I would have to rebind all outdated selectors.

 ## Installation